Washer & Dryer in a Bathroom: Guide

 Plumbing Requirements

-Most bathrooms already have hot and cold supply lines serving the sink and shower, which means supply connections are often nearby.
-The drain is typically the more involved portion - the standpipe for a washer needs to be properly sized and vented to prevent siphoning.
+A washer requires hot and cold water supply connections and a standpipe drain.
+Most bathrooms already have hot and cold supply lines serving the sink and shower, so supply connections are often nearby.
+The standpipe drain is typically the more involved portion; it must be properly sized and vented to prevent siphoning.

 Gas dryers require a gas line to the location.
-If the existing bathroom is not near a gas line, an electric dryer is usually the simpler choice, especially if the electrical panel has capacity for a 240V circuit.
+If the existing bathroom is not near a gas line, an electric dryer is the simpler choice, especially if the panel has capacity for a 240V circuit.

 Electrical Requirements